Termites in a Live Oak Tree

 The Best Termite Protection in Charleston

 Advanced Termite and Pest Control has been a trusted local pest control company in Charleston, SC for 10 years.
-In addition, The technicians here have decades of experience in termites and pest control.
+In addition, the technicians here have decades of experience in termites and pest control.
 Advanced Termite and Pest Control is licensed and insured.
 So, you can have peace of mind knowing you’re hiring a good company.
 Just check out our Google reviews!
 We want to make sure that each of our customers have a positive experience.
 This is in addition to receiving quality pest control services, of course.
-Therefore, in 2020, we were voted Best Pest Control Company in Charleston.
+Therefore, in 2020 and 2021, we were voted Best Pest Control Company in Charleston.
 This award is from Charleston’s local Post and Courier.
 So, we couldn’t be happier to be voted for by local Charlestonians.

 In this video, you can not actually see any live termites.
 So, to the untrained eye, one could never know their tree was infested.
 However, anytime you see unbroken, fresh termite tubes, you know there is probably an active infestation.
 This is true in trees, homes, or almost any wood.
 Termite tunnels is another term for termite tubes.
 Termites connect their colonies that are underground to their above-ground food sources via mud tubes.
 These tubes are made from soil and wood combined with termite saliva.
 Formosan termites have similar habits to those of eastern subterranean termites.
 Meaning, both Formosan and subterranean termites use mud tubes/tunnels to connect their colonies with their food.
 The underground colonies are huge.
 On average, there are 350,000 worker termites in a colony.
 The termites are able to invade structures and trees using mud tubes constructed up from the soil to wood.